Disney Eras

 Disney Silver Age Movies (1950-1967)

-Also known as the postwar era or the Disney era of restoration, it is characterized not only by returning to large productions but also by being very innovative on a visual level.
+Also known as the postwar era or the Disney era of restoration, it is characterized by a return to large productions and a high degree of innovation on a visual level.

 • Cinderella (1950): Cinderella was the first movie to have exact details and an anatomical study, so the characters’ movements were very realistic.